dolliars/heyheather/_posts/2019-04-08-versioning.md

 ## Wait, this was about the Chrome Extension

 Indeed it was!
 SO!
 Coming back to the Chrome Extension.
 What does it mean for us here?
-Google has [documentation][google-version] that specifies a few rule and mentions that they have an autoupdate in place.
+Google has [documentation][google-version] that specifies a few rules and mentions that they have an `autoupdate` in place.
 The first version of the Chrome extension that will be published will be `version 1.0`.
 If I make any updates then I'll adjust accordingly.
 If I had been developing the extension in a collaborative manner then I could've started with `0.1.0`.
 I can still use this to plan each step I'm going through.
 The first being just getting through the tutorial.
 And anything to do with what I specifically want to build will start at `0.2.0`.
 We'll see how progress goes.

 ## In conclusion